Brow Lift in Los Angeles

 Browlift vs. blepharoplasty: Which is best for sagging eyelids?

 Browlift and upper eyelid blepharoplasty are designed to accomplish different goals.
 Blepharoplasty focuses on correcting loose, sagging skin on the eyelids while a browlift raises a drooping brow to a more youthful position.
-By elevating the brow, browlift can sometimes lift the eyelid skin, but in general, upper eyelid blepharoplasty may be the more appropriate treatment option for sagging eyelids.
+By elevating the brow, a browlift can sometimes lift the eyelid skin, but in general, upper eyelid blepharoplasty may be the more appropriate treatment option for sagging eyelids.